Elisabeth Gassner

 Elisabeth Gassner (c.
-1747 – 16 July 1788), née Ebnerin, was an infamous German pickpocket, thief and prostitute, known as Schwarze Lies (Black Lisa).
+1747 – 16 July 1788), née Ebnerin, was a German pickpocket, thief and prostitute, known as Schwarze Lies (Black Lisa).

 Early life and family

 Gassner was born in the monastery of Wiblingen near Ulm, and was christened on 9 April 1747.
 She had a brother, six and a half years older than her, named Martin, who entered military service at the beginning of the Seven Years' War.
 Her father, Johannes Ebner, was a retired soldier and came from a labouring family from Thonlohe near the Altmühl valley.
 He died early, allegedly in Hirschbach, Bavaria.
 The mother was born illegitimately in Katzdorf near Neunburg vorm Wald.
 She died on 26 May 1782 at the age of 77 years in Biberberg.
 At the time of Elisabeth's birth, her parents were living as vagrants.

 On 7 June 1770, Gassner married Johannes Gassner, a native of Biberberg, who after twelve years of military service in various troop contingents of the Swabia district returned with Gassner to his hometown and settled there.
 The couple already had two children, Hansjörg and Kreszenzia at that time.
 The couple had four more children; Joseph, Mary Josepha and two others who died during childhood.